iamkotwala/DataScience/README.md

 Seaborn magic!

 <hr>
-Basics of Deep Learning starts from here...<br>
+Basics of Neural Nets, Deep Learning starts from here...
-Before jumping onto the next section, learn the basics of numpy array, tensors, matrices, operations on matrices(addition, subtraction, transpose, dot product)
+- Before jumping onto the next section, learn the basics of numpy array, tensors, matrices, operations on matrices(addition, subtraction, transpose, dot product)
-(In terms of programming, tensor is no different than ndarray.)
+- In terms of programming, tensor is no different than ndarray.
 <br><br>

+<b>15 Simple Neural Network (Numpy)</b><br>
+A Simple Neural Network made with numpy.

+- Will work on Tensorflow from now onwards.
+- sklearn does not provide with functions regrading neural networks.
+- sklearn is useful in preprocessing (i.e. clustering, random forests, etc.)
+- The theory is same but syntax changes a little.
+- Keras was integrated with tensorflow in 2017.
+- Keras is nothing but an interface for TensorFlow rather than different library.
+- Tensorflow2 is basically keras, because TF2 uses syntax of Keras.
+<br><br>

-<b>15 Neural Networks, training the model</b><br>
+<b>15 Simple Neural Network (Tensorflow2)</b><br>
-will upload soon
+The same Simple Neural Network, but now with Tensorflow2.